-The Borell Award will be determined by senior Media Department staff while the Powlett Award will be determined by the viewing public.
+The Borell Award is annually determined by senior Media Department staff while the Powlett Award is determined by the viewing public.

-We invite all members of our community to watch this year's finalists which are featured on this page and then click on the link at the bottom of the page to lodge your vote for your favourite video.
+We invited all members of our community to watch this year’s finalists which are featured on this page and then vote for their favourite video.

 2005: Sanjay DeSilva Unclean mind